bnsm/logging/README.md

 Logging
 ========

-An standard interface for message logging.
+A standard interface for message logging.

 Working on various projects and frameworks you may need to use a separation betwen logic that generates messages and the logic that reports them.
 Logging provides a standard interface which could be easily extended or subclassed by any already existing logger.